hideaki-j/hideaki-j.github.io/index.md

 - Bachelor's thesis: Accent Detection based on Optimality Theory

 # Professional Development
 Other than research, his interest is in solving business challenges using his expertise in NLP and IR.
-He has 200+ hours of business education from several institutes including Wharton Online on Coursera.
+He has 200+ hours of data analysis, marketing, and project management education from several institutes including Wharton Online and Mitsubishi Electric.

-**MARKETING:**
+# Certifications
+**Data Analysis**
+- A Crash Course in Causality: Inferring Causal Effects from Observational Data by University of Pennsylvania on Coursera
+- Bayesian Statistics: From Concept to Data Analysis by University of California on Coursera

+**Marketing**
 - Entrepreneurship 1: Developing the Opportunity by Wharton Online
 - Financial Markets by Yale University on Coursera
 - Introduction to Marketing by Wharton Online

-**DATA ANALYSIS:**
-- A Crash Course in Causality: Inferring Causal Effects from Observational Data by University of Pennsylvania on Coursera
-- Bayesian Statistics: From Concept to Data Analysis by University of California on Coursera

-**PROJECT MANAGEMENT:**
-- Three project management related courses on Coursera including Fundamentals of Project Planning and Management by University of Virginia (as an audit)
-- Entry-Level Software Engineering by Mitsubishi Electric (70+ hours software development and project management course)

 # Awards
 Received five awards including: